Cyfrin/Updraft/courses/intermediate-python-vyper-smart-contract-development/1-python-in-updraft/37-adding-packages-uv/+page.md

 The UV tool helps us manage Python packages and dependencies across different projects and versions.

-We'll use the **Titanobo** package in this lesson to showcase how UV can be used to manage dependencies.
+We'll use the **Titanoboa** package in this lesson to showcase how UV can be used to manage dependencies.

 **Titano Boa** is a package that allows us to evaluate code written in Python.

-First, let's create a simple Python script that will utilize **Titanobo**.
+First, let's create a simple Python script that will utilize **Titanoboa**.
 ```python
 import boa
 import sys